Galway International Arts Festival 2026: The Ultimate Guide

 📍 Classic Galway Highlights

-- Burren National Park – A unique limestone landscape filled with rare wildflowers, ancient tombs, and fascinating geology.
+• Burren National Park — A unique “moon-like” limestone landscape.
+In July, the Burren is filled with rare wildflowers and ancient portal tombs like Poulnabrone Dolmen, offering a fascinating look at Ireland’s prehistoric geology.

 Mix up your Galway festival trip with the following unique Irish adventures off the tourist path: